You've got questions.

 Q: Why do I have to add so much information when recording a catch?

-Many of the fields you'll see when recording a new Catch Log entry are optional, and you are only required to capture species, location, date / time, mark-type (applies only to certain species), length (applies only to certain species) and whether you kept or released your catch.
+Many of the fields you'll see when recording a new Catch Log entry are optional: you are only required to capture species, location, date / time, mark-type (applies only to certain species), length (applies only to certain species), and whether you kept or released your catch.

-In addition to the personal information collected when you purchased your BC Tidal Waters Sport Fishing Licence, the DFO requires additional information to determine recreational catch and effort statistics.
-This additional information includes the following elements: date(s) fished, management unit(s) fished in, method(s) of fishing used, number of juvenile licence holders fishing with you (if any), days originated from a sport fishing lodge (if any), days fished with a paid fishing guide (if any), the number, by species, of finfish and shellfish kept and released, and length of Halibut kept.
+In addition to the personal information collected when you purchased your BC Tidal Waters Sport Fishing Licence, DFO requires additional information to determine recreational catch and effort statistics.
+This additional information includes the following: date(s) fished, Management Area(s) fished in, method(s) of fishing used, number of juvenile licence holders fishing with you (if any), days originated from a sport fishing lodge (if any), days fished with a paid fishing guide (if any), the number (by species) of finfish and shellfish kept and released, and length of halibut kept.

 The information that you provide may be used to evaluate fish management and stock assessment programs.